Robust and efficient data-driven predictive control: Robust eDDPC

-Unlike \eqref{eqn_eDDPC}, here we use a multi-step (specifically, $n$ step) receding horizon scheme.
+We consider an $n$ step receding horizon scheme.
 In particular, once a solution for \eqref{eqn_robust_eDDPC} is found, we apply the first $n$ instances of the optimal input $\widehat{u}^*(t)$.
-Afterwards, the horizon is shifted by $n$ steps and the procedure is repeated (see Algorithm~\ref{alg_rob_eDDPC}).
+Afterwards, the horizon is shifted by $n$ steps and the procedure is repeated, see Algorithm~\ref{alg_rob_eDDPC}.
+The reason for considering a multi-step scheme is due to the stability analysis shown later in Section~\ref{sec_rob_eDDPC_stability}, compare \cite{Berberich22_IRP}.
+Specifically, we show the inherent robustness of the $n$ step scheme with respect to small input disturbances, which is later exploited to show stability of the closed-loop system as in Theorem~\ref{thm_guarantees}.
 In the following subsection, we discuss the sample and computational efficiency of our proposed robust scheme.